gabrieleara/nfv-testperf/README.md

 To install this framework you have to clone this repository first.
 Currently, the installation process of the framework requires a Debian-based Linux distribution (it uses `apt` manager to install many dependencies) and it is currently developed and tested on top of an Ubuntu distribution.

-Before running the [install.bash](install.bash) script, make sure that the configuration file [lxcconfrc.bash](installdata/lxcconfrc.bash) is compatible with your system and provides everything you need.
+Before running the [nfv_install.bash](nfv_install.bash) script, make sure that the configuration file [lxcconfrc.bash](installdata/lxcconfrc.bash) is compatible with your system and provides everything you need.

 Once you are done, you can install the whole framework by running
 ```sh